Azure/Azure-Sentinel/Solutions/ZeroNetworks/Playbooks/ZeroNetworksSegment-AddBlockOutboundRule/readme.md

-# Zero Networks Acccess Orchestrator - Add Block Outbound Rule
+# Zero Networks Segment - Add Block Outbound Rule

 ## Summary

-This playbook allows blocking an IP outbound from protected assets in Zero Networks Access Orchestrator.
+This playbook allows blocking an IP outbound from protected assets in Zero Networks Segment.

 When a new Sentinel incident is created, this playbook gets triggered and performs below actions
-1. For the IPs, we add them to a new outbound block rule in Access Orchestrator.
+1. For the IPs, we add them to a new outbound block rule in Segment.
 2. A comment is added to Microsoft Sentinel incident.

 **Playbook overview:**